medialab/minet/docs/cli.md

 given by the user.

 Positional Arguments:
-  value_or_column_name          Single url to process or name of the CSV column
+  url_or_url_column             Single url to process or name of the CSV column
                                 containing urls when using -i/--input.

 Optional Arguments: